-Reports are emailed home four times a year.
+Reports are sent home at the end of every term.
 Term one and term three are interim reports with term two and term four being full semester reports.

 Unit Overviews

 Unit overviews are provided on the College website by the end of week three each Semester.
 These overviews allow parents to see what is being taught in each subject and an overview of what assessment will be required.